 It's no secret that Drew and her mother, Jaid, have had their ups and downs — Drew emancipated herself from Jaid when she was 15 and recently revealed to Oprah Winfrey that her mother was not invited to her 2012 wedding to Will Kopelman — but things got especially rocky for the mother-daughter duo in 1995, when Jaid began selling her daughter's baby clothing at auction on eBay.

-Drew and Adam have played a couple in three romantic comedies: The Wedding Singer in 1998, 50 First Dates in 2004, and the upcoming family film Blended , which hits theaters in May.
+Drew and Adam have played a couple in three romantic comedies: The Wedding Singer in 1998, 50 First Dates in 2004, and the family film Blended , which hit theaters in May 2014.

 She Works Behind the Camera — a Lot